Its-Yayo/Macro-Calc/README.md

 ```

 ## Build
-You need to build this project in order to run it
+You need to build this project first
 ```bash
 $ cargo build
 ```